How the nap-a-latte helped me reduce my coffee intake

 So what to do?
 There was *no way* I was giving it up...but being the consumer of science that I am, I couldn't ignore the data that show that caffeine hangs out in the body for hoooours.
 When I tried to quit my afternoon cup(s) cold turkey, I'd be dragging ass by 3PM and that does me no favors when I typically work until 8PM or later.

-Many parents that I work with face this same issue.
+Many stressed out parents that I work with face this same issue.
 When your daily routine includes working, prepping dinner, and getting the kids ready for bed, many folks simply can't do it without an evening caffeine fix.
 This then turns into a night of poor sleep, thus feeding the cycle of exhaustion and irritability that make parenting effing impossible.
 It's unbelievably frustrating when caffeine is both the answer to your sleepiness and the cause of your sleep deprivation.

 Here's what works *for me*: